Popular search terms:

 How did I get here?

-You disagreed with an IRS employee’s decision regarding the lien, installment agreement, levy, seizure or other decision.
+You disagreed with an IRS employee’s decision regarding a lien, installment agreement, levy, seizure or other decision.

 What are my next steps?

-If you disagree with the IRS employee’s decision concerning rejection or termination of an installment agreement, you will have 30 days from the date of the notice.
-You can contact the employee’s manager to request a conference.
-If the manager sustains the employee’s decision, you can submit a request for Appeals consideration in writing, verbally, or via Form 9423, unless you were contacted by a Revenue Officer in which case your request must be in writing.
+If you disagree with the IRS employee’s decision concerning rejection or termination of an installment agreement, you will have 30 days from the date of the notice to appeal.
+You can contact the employee’s manager to request a conference, but a manager conference is NOT required to be attempted for appeals involving installment agreements; however, it is encouraged one be held whenever possible.
+If the manager sustains the employee’s decision, you can submit a request for Appeals consideration in writing, via Form 9423.
 Your written request must be postmarked within 30 days from the date of the notice to be considered.

 If you disagree with the proposed modification or modification of your installment agreement, please follow the directions under the section of your notice entitled, “How do you appeal the termination of an installment agreement?”